 • Preparing or obtaining learning materials, textbooks, and examinations in the appropriate accessible format for your child (such as braille, large print, audio, or electronic format).

-• Directing the paraeducator, if one has been assigned to your child or his class, in providing support to your child.
+• Directing the paraeducator, if one has been assigned to your child or class, in providing support to your child.

 Itinerant Teachers

-Teachers of students with visual impairments often work as “itinerant” teachers, which means that they travel from school to school within a particular area or school district to work with the students to whom they’ve been assigned.
-At the school, there are different ways in which the teacher of students with visual impairments might work with your child.
 For example, they may work together in your child’s regular classroom to help with the ongoing lesson, in an empty classroom, or in a designated resource room, alone or with a group of students.
-The teacher of students with visual impairments might also meet with your child before or after school.
-Or, he or she might only observe your child occasionally in order to consult with the regular education teacher about your child’s progress.
-How often they meet depends on the services designated by your child’s Individualized Education Program (IEP) (or Individualized Family Service Plan (IFSP) if he is younger than three years old).
+The TVI might also meet with your child before or after school.
+Or, they might only observe your child occasionally in order to consult with the regular education teacher about your child’s progress.
+How often they meet depends on the services designated by your child’s Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP) if your child is younger than three years old).

 Working with the Classroom Teacher